Aaron Reed

 Aaron Charles Reed (born July 20, 1977) is an American politician.
 He serves as a Republican member for the 7th district of the Kentucky Senate.
 His district represents Anderson, Shelby, Spencer counties, and part of Jefferson.

 Life and career

 Reed is a former United States Navy SEAL.

-In May 2024, Reed defeated Ed Gallrein and state Senator Adrienne Southworth in the Republican primary election for the 7th district of the Kentucky Senate.
+In May 2024, Reed defeated retired Seal Team Six Captain Ed Gallrein and state Senator Adrienne Southworth in the Republican primary election for the 7th district of the Kentucky Senate.
+He defeated Gallrein by 118 votes (39.3% to 38.3%).
+Gallrein requested a recanvass, which reaffirmed Reed's victory.
 In November 2024, he defeated Rhonda Davis in the general election, winning 68 percent of the votes.
 He succeeded Southworth.
 He assumed office on January 1, 2025.